mathiasverraes/15yearsddd/README.md

 ## Submitting

-Make a folder in this repository called /manuscript/your-name.
-Inside, put the essay in markdown format, all images in high quality, a 1 to 3 line biography, and a license.
-See `/manuscript/_sample_submission`.
+Please submit your essay in [Leanpub-style Markdown](https://leanpub.com/help/manual#leanpub-auto-leanpub-flavoured-markdown-and-markua).
+Include your images in high quality, a 1 to 3 line biography, and a license.
+You can submit by email to contact@dddeurope.com, or commit it in Github.
+Don't worry too miuch about details like getting the image dimensions right, we'll take care of that.

 ## Editing process.